Sylvia Beach

 Sylvia Beach (14 March 1887 – 5 October 1962), born Nancy Woodbridge Beach, was an American-born bookseller and publisher who lived most of her life in Paris, where she was one of the leading expatriate figures between World War I and II.

-She is known for her Paris bookstore, Shakespeare and Company, where she published James Joyce's book Ulysses (1922), and encouraged the publication of and sold copies of Hemingway's first book, Three Stories and Ten Poems (1923).
+She is known for her Paris bookstore, Shakespeare and Company, where she published James Joyce's book Ulysses (1922), and encouraged the publication of and sold copies of Ernest Hemingway's first book, Three Stories and Ten Poems (1923).

 Early life

 Beach was born in her father's parsonage in Baltimore, Maryland, United States, on 14 March 1887, the second of three daughters of Sylvester Beach and Eleanor Thomazine Orbison.
 She had an older sister, Holly, and a younger sister, Cyprian.
 Although named Nancy after her grandmother Orbison, she later decided to change her name to Sylvia.
+Beach was frail and unhealthy, having chronic headaches that plagued her for the rest of her life.
 Her maternal grandparents were missionaries to India, and her father, a Presbyterian minister, was descended from several generations of clergymen.
-When the girls were young, the family lived in Baltimore and in Bridgeton, New Jersey.
+Beach's education featured sporadic tutoring, but no formal education.
+When the girls were young, the family lived in Baltimore and in Bridgeton and Princeton, New Jersey.
 Then, in 1901, the family moved to France upon Sylvester Beach's appointment as assistant minister of the American Church in Paris and director of the American student center.

 Beach spent 1902–1905 in Paris, returning to New Jersey in 1906 when her father became minister of the First Presbyterian Church of Princeton.
+Beach returned permanently to Paris in 1916 in an effort to escape American Puritanism.
 She made several return trips to Europe, lived for two years in Spain, and worked for the Balkan Commission of the Red Cross.
-During the last years of the Great War, she was drawn back to Paris to study contemporary French literature.
+During the last years of the Great War, she went back to Paris to study contemporary French literature.